Formations and generalized Davenport-Schinzel sequences: Introduction

 Relatively little about $\Ex(u, n)$ is known for arbitrary forbidden sequences $u$.
-However, one way to find upper bounds on $\Ex(u, n)$ for any sequence $u$ is to use $(r, s)$-formations, which are concatenations of $s$ permutations of $r$ distinct letters.
+However, one way to find upper bounds on $\Ex(u, n)$ for any sequence $u$ is to use \emph{$(r, s)$-formations}, which are concatenations of $s$ permutations of $r$ distinct letters.
 We define $\mathcal{F}_{r, s}$ to be the family of all $(r, s)$-formations.
 We define the function $\F_{r, s}(n)$ to be the maximum possible length of an $r$-sparse sequence with $n$ distinct letters that avoids all $(r, s)$-formations, and we define the function $\F_{r, s}(n, m)$ to be the maximum possible length of a sequence with $n$ distinct letters that avoids all $(r, s)$-formations and can be partitioned into $m$ blocks of distinct letters.
 Like $\Ex(u, n, m)$ and $\Ex(u, n)$, the function $\F_{r, s}(n, m)$ has been used to find bounds on $\F_{r, s}(n)$.

-Let $\fw(u)$ denote the minimum $s$ for which there exists $r$ such that every $(r, s)$-formation contains $u$, and let $\fl(u)$ denote the minimum value of $r$ for which every $(r, \fw(u))$-formation contains $u$.
+Let the formation width $\fw(u)$ denote the minimum $s$ for which there exists $r$ such that every $(r, s)$-formation contains $u$, and let the formation length $\fl(u)$ denote the minimum value of $r$ for which every $(r, \fw(u))$-formation contains $u$.
 These parameters were defined in \cite{gpt}, where it was observed that $\Ex(u, n) = O(\F_{\fl(u), \fw(u)}(n))$.
 This uses the fact that increasing the sparsity in the definition of $\Ex(u, n)$ only changes the value by at most a constant factor, which was proved by Klazar in \cite{klazar1}.
 Using the upper bound with $\fw(u)$ and known bounds on $\F_{r, s}(n)$, it is possible to find sharp bounds on $\Ex(u, n)$ for many sequences $u$.